OSLC/lyo-samples/README.md

 You can then explore the server starting with http://localhost:8081/discovery/services/discovery.

-## [oslc4j-client-samples](https://github.com/OSLC/lyo-samples/tree/master/lyo-client-samples) - Sample code for Lyo 4.0.0 (JAX-RS 2.0)
+## [oslc4j-client-samples](https://github.com/OSLC/lyo-samples/tree/master/lyo-client-samples) - Sample code for Lyo 6.0.0 (Jakarta REST / JAX-RS 3.1)

 This is a subset of the sample code from Lyo 2.4.0 detailed under [oslc-java-samples](https://github.com/OSLC/lyo-samples#oslc-java-samples).